Institut de Francais, Villefranche-sur-Mer, on the French Riviera

 Perhaps just relax on the beach ...

-I recommend a day trip to Eze for SURE, possibly Antibes in the morning and Juan les Pins in the afternoon (next to each other), and of course, Nice if you're a shopper...a bit crowded for me!
+When I took the course, we took a day out to visit Vence and Tourrettes-sur-Loup which I absolutely loved!
+I couldn't believe how magical and quiet this village was, just 30 minutes from the bustling French Riviera.
+I also recommend a day trip to Eze for SURE, possibly Antibes in the morning and Juan les Pins in the afternoon (next to each other), and of course, Nice if you're a shopper...a bit crowded for me!

 If you are thinking of going, good luck on your adventures, you're going to LOVE this for the rest of your life!
-I'm going to try and go again in the very near future.
-It’s already been 5 years.
-Too long ...
+I'm going to try and go again in the future.
+It’s already been 9 years.
+Way too long ...

 I’m proud to say that I graduated with the Certificat Mention Très Bien, the highest award.